mkijowski/lab4-ceg-3400/README.md

 Please name your file `task2.rules`

 * Would this iptables firewall configuration (`task2.rules`) be considered a whitelist or blacklist?
 Explain.
+* For the purposes of this class why would you use the `REJECT` action to block this port?
+* Why might you NOT want to use the `REJECT` action to block this port?
 * How did you verify that this worked?
-Be verbose!
+Be verbose, include more terminal output or screenshots!

 ---